-- The Student Recreation Center Expansion project at the Manhattan Campus continued into FY2011.
-The \$24 million project involves many enhancements including expanding the cardio/weight room and indoor running track and adding personal training studios and a rock climbing wall. - Work continues on the \$21.6 million project to accommodate the construction of the National Bio and Agro-Defense Facility (NBAF). - The next phase of the Housing and Dining Services Jardine Apartments renovation project will commence in FY2012 with the issuance of \$12 million in revenue bonds.
+- The Student Recreation Center Expansion project at the Manhattan Campus continued into FY2012.
+The \$24 million project involves many enhancements including expanding the cardio/weight room and indoor running track and adding personal training studios and a rock climbing wall. - The next phase of the Housing and Dining Services Jardine Apartments renovation project commenced in FY2012 with the issuance of \$12 million in revenue bonds.
 Future repayment of the bonds will come from Housing operation revenue. - Construction of a 13,180 square foot addition to Justin Hall began in June 2011.
-The \$5 million addition will include space for student services, student collaborative workspace, administration, and two classrooms that will accommodate approximately 100 students each. - Groundbreaking for the KSU Athletics, Inc. basketball training facility took place in February 2011.
+The \$5 million addition will include space for student services, student collaborative workspace, administration, and two classrooms that will accommodate approximately 100 students each. - Groundbreaking for the KSU Athletics, Inc. basketball training facility took place in February 2012.
 The \$17.6 million project will include men's and women's basketball facilities, practice courts, locker rooms, a weight room, and coaches' offices.
+The facility is expected to be completed in early fall 2012. - Groundbreaking for the KSU Athletics, Inc. West Stadium Center and Bill Snyder Family Stadium renovation project took place in April 2012.
+The \$75 million project will create additional premium seating and update ancillary support areas that include: improved broadcasting space and equipment; concessions; heating, ventilation and air conditioning; Americans with Disabilities Act access; and life safety. - Construction began in FY2012 on a \$13 million Feed Technology Innovation Center.
+The project is expected to be completed in early summer 2013.

-Several projects are in the planning stages, including a \$13 million feed mill building at the Grain Science Center and a Welcome Center in East Memorial Stadium.
+Several projects are in the planning stages, including a Welcome Center in East Memorial Stadium, a new College of Business Administration building and a new College of Engineering facility.